lucylow/Stochastic_SoundCloud/README.md

   ![](https://github.com/lucylow/Stochastic_SoundCloud/blob/master/images/Screen%20Shot%202020-09-06%20at%2011.06.13%20PM.png)

   *Matrix of one-hot encoded MIDI data for first four piano bars.
 The default setting is 96 beats per beat but we set it to 4 ticks/ beat or resolution of 1/16th note per time step.
-Also note 0 here represents the note not being played.*
+Each row represents the quantization of the time dimension.*